 Rep. Bell Introduces Tornado Preparedness Act to Fix Warning Systems and Build Shelters

-The Tornado Preparedness Act is currently in the early stages of the legislative process.
-It has been sent to two House committees for review and is actively moving forward.
-There are no further actions scheduled at this time.
+The Tornado Preparedness Act is in the early stages of the legislative process.
+It was sent to two House committees on May 14, 2026, and it must receive a vote from these groups before it can move forward.
+The bill is not moving at this time because no further action has occurred since it was introduced.

 Most bills introduced in the House never make it to a vote.
 While this bill addresses a clear safety need, it currently lacks the broad support needed to move quickly through Congress.